 Next to a new coat of paint, window treatments make the most impact in a room makeover.
 Choosing the type of window covering is a balancing act between practical and aesthetic needs for a particular room.
-Here we consider the factors involved in choosing blinds, plantation shutters, or shades.
+Here we consider the factors involved in choosing blinds, plantation shutters, or shades in Katy, Spring, The Woodlands & Cypress, TX.
 Any of these choices can be used together throughout your home to achieve the look you want.

 Blinds and shutters are "hard window treatments" made with wood, composite, or vinyl slats.
 These window treatments can be partially or completely opened by rotating the slats.
 Shades are "soft window treatments" made of vinyl, fabric, or woven woods or grasses.
 Shades are generally opened by rolling or folding from the bottom by means of a roller or pulley mechanism.

 If you are trying to decide which window covering is right for you, consider the following factors:

 Choose blinds or shutters with larger slats so that more of that great view can be seen when they are open.
 We offer varying louver & slat sizes in both our blinds & shutter selections.

 If you choose shades, then you'll most likely want something that retract fully into the headrail.

 Consider blinds or shutters for specialized architectural windows like a bay window or special shaped windows.
 Choose vertical slats only if your window is wider than it is tall.

 All of our products are well suited to contemporary or masculine interiors, as well as softer more feminine rooms.
 Consider the mix of materials in the room to help balance the decor.
 Blinds, shutters and shades come in a variety of materials and colors suitable for any use.